-This is the most common pre-treatment method and is used with seeds such as Senna, Acacia and all of the 'pea' family in which the hard seed coat forms a physical barrier which is impervious to water.
+This is the most common pre-treatment method and is most commonly used with seeds in the 'pea family' (Fabaceae) such as Senna, Acacia, Hardenbergia and Kennedia in which the hard seed coat forms a physical barrier which is impervious to water.

 These plants are often native to areas where bushfires occur at regular intervals - the heat of the fire cracks the hard coat and allows moisture to reach the embryo inside.
 Pouring boiling water over the seeds simulates this effect.

 The seeds to be treated are placed in a container, covered with boiling water and allowed to stand overnight.
 Seeds that soften and swell to 1.5-2 times their original size can be sown; those that don't swell are retreated.
 Any seeds which float are usually infertile and can be discarded.
 Seed that does not swell after several repeated soaking may need to be treated differently, such as by abrasion - see below.

 In some cases seeds will not tolerate excessive time in boiling water and respond better to a one minute immersion in boiling water followed by cooling down.
 Acacia species native to areas where relatively quick grass fires occur may be in this category.

 This can be used as an alternative to boiling water.
 Seeds are abraded between two sheets of fairly fine sandpaper to reduce the thickness of the seed coat.
 This can be cumbersome and an alternative is to glue sandpaper to the inside surfaces of a small plastic container, put the seeds in and then shake the container vigorously.